-Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities (last year's retreat featured ziplining, Zorb balls, and black light dodgeball).
-Anyone interested in the Honors program is welcome to join.
+Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities.
+The fall retreat features ziplining, rock wall climbing, campfire, and black light dodgeball.
+Anyone interested in the Honors Program is welcome to join.
 Students can register through the Honors Student Council or in the Honors office.
 The retreat is early in the year, so don’t miss it!

-SARDEL: SARDEL stands for Students and Administrators Reading and Discussing Enlightening Literature, and is an event held one evening a semester at the University President's home.
-The goal of SARDEL is to bring together students and administrators of Drake University for thought-provoking discussions of scholarly literature.
-A group of approximately fifteen students participate, and typically read the selected book over either summer or winter break.
-Past selections have included Shadow of the Wind, Catch 22, and American Pastoral.
+President's Book Club: The President's Book Club is an event held one evening each semester at the University President's home.
+The goal of the book club is to bring together students and administrators of Drake University for thought-provoking discussions of scholarly literature.
+A group of approximately sixteen students make a commitment to the date (PBC_201720), participate, and typically read the selected book over either summer or winter break.
 Then, in September/February, the President hosts a wonderful formal dinner themed to match the topic of the book, and enlightening discussion follows.
-Attendance is limited, so if you are interested, ask for an application form from the Honors office and get reading!
+Past selections have included Between the World and Me, Crime and Punishment, The Story of Edgar Sawtelle, Shadow of the Wind, Catch 22, and American Pastoral.
+Attendance is limited, so if you are interested, ask for an application from the Honors office and get reading!

 Hawley Lecture Series: This annual lecture series is held every spring.
 It exposes students to a broad range of topics presented by prominent, academic intellectuals.
 The topics vary but usually have a civic or public impact.
 Past presenters have included writers, educators, activists, and scientific researchers.
 The Hawley Foundation was established in 1927 by Des Moines businessman Henry B. Hawley and his wife, Carrie.
 Sponsors include Drake's Honors Program, Honors Student Council Center for the Humanities and the Department of Psychology.
 Please see Facebook event for lecture information. https://www.facebook.com/events/677696948943543/?previousaction=join&ref=5&source=1